-The outbreak of the coronavirus which causes COVID-19 became a global pandemic, led to macroeconomic impacts and constitutes a global health hazard.
-COVID-19 may have a negative impact on the Company's operations, including the Company's future clinical studies.
-There is a risk that the pandemic could cause delays and disruptions in operations, project development and freight operations, leading to a shortage of manpower or that regulatory authorities will de-prioritize the processing, or completely or partly fail to process, cases concerning pharmaceuticals for indications other than COVID-19.
+Pandemics such as the outbreak of the coronavirus may have a negative impact on the Company's operations, including the Company's future clinical studies.
+There is a risk that pandemics could cause delays and disruptions in operations, project development and freight operations, leading to a shortage of manpower or that regulatory authorities will de-prioritize the processing, or completely or partly fail to process, cases concerning pharmaceuticals for indications other than the fight against the ongoing pandemic.
 If such risks were to materialize, Moberg Pharma may incur higher costs as a result of it having to make use of alternative solutions, which may be costly.
 There is also a risk than events beyond the Company's control could cause delays and costs, which would affect the launch of the company's products.